jci-metasys/basic-services-dotnet/TestClient/README.md

 */

 ```
+To get the child devices of a network device use the method *NetworkDevices.GetChildren*.
+This takes the id (Guid) of the parent network device and return the a list of Metasys objects.

 To get the child devices or objects of an object use the GetObjects method.
 This takes the Guid of the parent object and an optional number of levels to retrieve.
 The default is 1 level or just the immediate children of the object.
 Depending on the number of objects on your server this method can take a very long time to complete.